dduuukk/embedded-audio-sample-player-with-midi-support/README.md

 What is the objective in this lab?
 Describe the lab technical aspects, show its aim and the main findings.

+Audio sample player using an STM32H7 embedded platform and custom breakout board.

 This project involves the development of a FreeRTOS-based audio streaming system on an STM32 development board.
 The system integrates various components, including an audio codec, SD card reader, STM32 microprocessor, H7 DMA modules, and a headphone amplifier.
 Utilizing an SD card for data storage, the system employs a FATFS file system for file access.
 A .WAV parser within the STM32 MCU interprets .WAV file headers and audio data from the SD card, facilitating audio playback.
 Communication between the MCU and the codec is established through the STM32 Serial Audio Interface (SAI) peripheral, utilizing I2S compatibility.
 Additionally, an I2C connection configures the codec.
 The primary objective is to parse and play .WAV files stored on the SD card.
 A potential stretch goal involves implementing a user interface with buttons and an OLED screen for enhanced interaction.